I'm Honey!

 Recovering from Workouts as You Age - What to Know

 As much as we try to delay and deny it, aging is something we simply can’t avoid.
 Fortunately, there are many things we can do to make the transition smoother, and staying active is a great start.
-Exercise improves mobility, maintains strength in your muscles and bones, supports heart health.
+Exercise improves mobility, maintains strength in your muscles and bones, and supports heart health.

 That said, your fitness routine may need to be adapted a bit as you age, particularly when it comes to workout recovery.
 Research suggests that our muscles take a little longer to recover as we get older.
 Protein synthesis and cellular regeneration also take a little longer than they used to.

-It All Starts with Protein
+It All Starts with Protein and Muscle Mass

 Your body can’t efficiently recover from a workout if it doesn’t have the right fuel.
 The best way to jumpstart muscle repair is to consume 20 to 30 grams of protein right after your workout.

 But, don’t stop there!
 Your body needs access to protein all day long.
 Include some protein at each meal.
 Experts recommend at least .8 grams of protein for every kilogram of body weight, and older adults may need even more than that.
+As you age, you are more likely to lose muscle and lose muscle mass, which increases the risk of osteoporosis, falls, and decreased functional ability, making it even more important to focus on nutrition and exercise.

 If you’re considering switching to a plant-based diet plan for overall health as you age, and want an easy, high-protein post-workout snack, go for a soy-based protein drink.
 Not only are they convenient and portable, but they also pack a powerful boost of high-quality protein for muscle and energy recovery that may be lacking in a vegetarian diet.